thapasijan171/DSAwithSijan/src/content/blog/BinaryTreeGeneral.md

 	<li><code>-1000 &lt;= targetSum &lt;= 1000</code></li>
 </ul>

-## Solutions
+# Solutions

-### Solution 1: Recursion

-Starting from the root node, recursively traverse the tree and update the value of the node to the path sum from the root node to that node.
-When you traverse to a leaf node, determine whether this path sum is equal to the target value.
-If it is equal, return `true`, otherwise return `false`.
+# Intuition
+To determine if a binary tree has a root-to-leaf path that sums to a given target value, we need to traverse the tree and check if there exists a path where the sum of the node values equals the target value.

+# Approach
+1. **Recursive Depth-First Search (DFS):**
+   - Use a recursive function to traverse the tree starting from the root node.

+2. **Base Case:**
+   - If the current node is `null`, return `false` because there's no path through this node.

+3. **Update Target Sum:**
+   - Subtract the value of the current node from the target sum.

+4. **Check Leaf Node:**
+   - If the current node is a leaf node (i.e., it has no left or right children) and the updated target sum is `0`, return `true`.

+5. **Recursive Calls:**
+   - Recursively call the function for the left and right children of the current node.
+   - Return `true` if either subtree contains a valid path sum, otherwise return `false`.

-The time complexity is `O(n)`, where `n` is the number of nodes in the binary tree.
-Each node is visited once.
+This approach efficiently checks for the presence of a path that sums to the target value with a time complexity of O(n), where `n` is the number of nodes in the tree, as each node is visited once.
+The space complexity is O(h), where `h` is the height of the tree, due to the call stack in recursion.

 #### Java